FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 * **Normal Flow**:
   1. The Moderator logs in to his account.
   2. The Moderator creates a conference.
   3. The Moderator presses the manage button.

-      3.1.
+      iii.i.
 The Moderator closes Brainstorm and Manages the suggested ideas for future voting

-      3.2.
+      iii.ii.
 The Moderator closes Voting and Manages the Schedule.

-      3.3.
+      iii.iii.
 The Moderator manages the Users of the app.

 ### User stories